codeandsupply/free-desks/README.md

 ```

-A `default.nix` is included if you would like to use `nix-shell`:
+A `shell.nix` is included if you would like to use `nix-shell`:

 ```
-nix-shell --run 'bundle install' nix-shell --run 'jekyll serve --incremental'
+nix-shell --run 'bundle install' nix-shell --run 'bundle exec jekyll serve --incremental'
 ```